yemanasyan/kalah/README.md

 ## Kalah game project
 The assessment was for Kalah with 6 pits and in each one 6 stones, but developed configurable Kalah with **n** pits and **m** stones.
+To change them please have a look to service.properties file.

 ## Run
 Run controller module (com.backbase.kalah.KalahApplication class)